 Online Classes.
 The HIM program is available completely online with the exception of the HIM 2252, Professional Practice Experience course which is completed at a healthcare facility.

 The prerequisites for the HIM limited-enrollment courses are:

-The HIM program runs two cohorts per year, a "local cohort" and a "remote cohort", which are distinguished by the following counties where the clinical course, HIM 2252, will completed at an off-site facility.
+The HIM program accepts two cohorts each year, a "local cohort" and a "remote cohort".
+The primary difference between these two cohorts is where the clinical course, HIM 2252, which is completed at an offi-site facilty, will be completed.

 Please refer to the HIM program specific information packet above for more detailed information.